An egonet-based approach to effective weighted network comparison: Results

-We now summarize the results reported above, in order to provide guidance on which of the proposed ego-distances to adopt.
-We first observe that our results depend on the experimental dataset, which is rich and diverse but, obviously, does not include all possible network structures: any conclusion must therefore be evaluated with caution.
-In general, the AUPR (Table \ref{tab:all_networks}) should be the primary selection criterion, as it represents the average precision across all possible recall values.
-Not surprisingly, AUPR highlights the superiority of measures that exploit all available information: $D_{dcp}$ and $D_{SUM}$ have the best (average) performances, and the second is a valid alternative to the first, with lower computational load (see \textit{Methods}).
+{To summarize the results reported above, and to provide guidance on which of the proposed ego-distances to adopt, we firstly note that AUPR should be the primary selection criterion, as it represents the average precision over all possible recall values.
+When all network models are included in the classification problem (Table \ref{tab:all_networks}), it is not surprising that AUPR highlights the superiority of measures that exploit all available information: $D_{dcp}$ and $D_{SUM}$ have the best average performances, and the latter is a valid alternative to the former having a lower computational load (see \textit{Methods}).
+Note that, in the ''all sizes/density'' case, $D_{dcp}$ remains the best measure, with $D_{SUM}$ also achieving a very good performance, while in the ''same size/density'' case the two measures, although not at the top, follow with a very small gap.
+The same excellent behavior of these two measures consistently emerges from the experiments in Tables \ref{tab:breakdown} and \ref{tab:breakdown2}, where the network models are split based on their degree distribution or weighting characteristics, respectively.
+In all cases, $D_{dcp}$ and $D_{SUM}$ provide the best performance or, in the worst case, a value close to the optimal one.}